-Could you share any evidence that would demonstrate the productivity, quality of work, or the impact of the engagement?
+What evidence can you share that demonstrates the impact of the engagement?

 How did SolbegSoft perform from a project management standpoint?

 What did you find most impressive about them?

 What really sets these people apart from a number of other outsourcing or staff augmentation or consultant firms is that they do a much better job of matching the client's requirements with their own capabilities.
 They provide candid feedback about what architectural directions might be best suited to that.

 We're probably the smallest company they work with, so they have a huge body of software architecture knowledge about what it takes to deploy systems at scale.
 We've very much come to appreciate their input as we're designing systems.
 They think about what will work both right this minute and many years down the road.
 I feel like we've headed off a number of potential bottlenecks because of their expertise.

 They also bring in resources from different elements of their company to solve problems.
 When we were trying to do some integration with Salesforce, they brought in a Salesforce administrator at no cost to listen to the project.
 He had some recommendations, and we ended up kicking off a small Salesforce project.
 That probably saved us several months of work.